TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 This is a serverless web application using AWS Lambda, DynamoDB, and WebSocket API via Amazon API Gateway.

-This system, designed with a strong emphasis on high availability, scalability, and cost optimization, enables seamless real-time communication among users.
-This serverless architecture ensures efficient resource usage & cost-effectiveness.
+This system, designed with a strong emphasis on high availability, scalability, and cost optimization, enables real-time communication among users.

+This serverless architecture ensures efficient resource usage with good scalability.
 The WebSocket API, configured through Amazon API Gateway, provides a secure and scalable entry point for WebSocket communication.

 ### System Design Principles